 - A collection rule defines how to collect data from data source instances in a custom monitoring job.
 You must define collection rules for custom monitoring jobs.

 - A dataset defines how to pre-aggregate and persistently store the logs that are collected in monitoring jobs.
-You can define a dataset directly or indirectly by using the dashboard and alert notification features.
+You can directly define a dataset, or indirectly define a dataset by using the dashboard and alert notification features.

 - A dataset dimension is the key used for aggregation when a dataset is created.
-It is similar to the GroupBy column name in a database, or an attribute in multidimensional Online Analytical Processing (OLAP).
-A dataset performs aggregation operations on the real-time data based on the configured dimensions.
+It is similar to the GroupBy column name in a database, or an attribute in multi-dimensional online analytical processing (OLAP).
+A dataset performs aggregate operations on the real-time data based on the configured dimensions.

-- A dataset metric is a specific monitoring metric stored in a dataset, which is typically of the numerical type and similar to a value in multidimensional OLAP.
-ARMS metrics correspond to values of Count, Max, Sum, and Count Distinct after real-time computing.
+- A dataset metric is a specific monitoring metric stored in a dataset, which is typically of the NUMERIC type and similar to a value in multi-dimensional OLAP.
+ARMS metrics correspond to the values of Count, Max, Sum, and Count Distinct after real-time computing.

 - Data cleansing is a process during which operations such as splitting and static join are performed on custom monitoring logs to convert them into standard key-value (KV) pairs.

 - Data screening is used to filter the data in datasets for dataset calculation.
-Data that do not meet criteria are filtered out from the dataset.
+Data that do not meet specific criteria is filtered out of the dataset.

-- A data source is the source of logs obtained by ARMS custom monitoring jobs, including Elastic Compute Service (ECS), Message Queue (MQ), and SDK data sources.
+- A data source is the source of logs that are obtained by ARMS custom monitoring jobs, such as Elastic Compute Service (ECS), Message Queue (MQ), and SDK data sources.

-- A custom static mapping table is used for mapping query results to business attribute fields.
+- A mapping table is a custom static table that is used to map query results to business attribute fields.
 For example, you can map the province, city, and district names in query results to postal codes.